-The diameter of the substrata should be at least 2.5 times the diameter of the stem.
+The diameter of the substrate should be at least 2.5 times the diameter of the stem.

 The maximum bulb should not be bigger than twice the diameter of the bulb.
 In the case of black cotton soils, this depth under reamed bulb should never be below 1.75 m ground level.

-Generally, the amount of bulbs used in single should not exceed 2.
+Generally, the number of bulbs used in a single should not exceed 2.